Religion topics

 1. Suffering exists

-The viewpoint is that life consists of suffering and dissatisfaction.
+The viewpoint is that suffering and dissatisfaction exists in life.
 This suffering is called dukkha.

 Human nature is imperfect, as is the world you live in.
 During your lifetime, you inevitably have to endure physical suffering such as pain, sickness, injury, tiredness, old age, and eventually death.
 This is especially true for poor people.